A voice for

 The use of other preparations of ginkgo has become widespread among herbal practitioners and it will be important to generate a new evidence base to support its continuing use.
 This will become an interesting future project.

-• Into the heart of Ginkgo
+• Into the heart of ginkgo

 While ginkgo nuts are used in traditional Chinese medicine (for lung and kidney ailments), the modern use of the green leaf is entirely due to scientific discovery.
 In the 1960s a group of German scientists set out to investigate the effects of novel herbs on circulation.
 In traditional German healthcare circulatory disturbances have been default explanations for a wide range of illnesses, including ageing and cognitive decline.
 Perhaps attracted by the heart-shaped leaves (Herz is the key circulatory metaphor in German culture) they investigated further and developed a concentrated ginkgo extract.
 This was standardised for flavonoid content and patented soon after.